mh-github/mh-github.github.io/ml-react-app-template.md

 The code repository is [https://github.com/kb22/ML-React-App-Template](https://github.com/kb22/ML-React-App-Template).

-In order to run the example use case of iris flowers prediction, you clone the repository.
-Open two terminals; in both of them, cd into example/iris-data-classifier/ML-React-App-Template and run the following commands:\
+The example use case is iris flowers prediction.
+To run it, clone the repository and open two terminals.
+In both of them, cd into example/iris-data-classifier/ML-React-App-Template and run the following commands:\
 Terminal 1
 ```
 $ cd ui